alphagov/calendars/README.md

 #### Search indexing

-- `bundle exec rake rummager:index` will send the data to Rummager for indexing in search.
+- Is performed automatically on data sent to publishing api.

 #### Generate bank holidays JSON